 For example:

-Note: In the above example, we should replace the spaces in the returned search result with the underscore character (_) to correctly query the page title, but you are not forced to perform this change and from my experience, the API will still load correctly without this change.
+) to correctly query the page title, but you are not forced to perform this change and from my experience, the API will still load correctly without this change.

 According to the MediaWiki API documentation, there used to be support for a variety of different output formats.
 The documentation states that this complicated development and the current roadmap of development is to standardize to only support JSON.
 However, they do still support XML and PHP generic outputs.
 From my investigation, it seems that by default the new OSRS Wiki returns JSON formatted data.
-In the old OSRS Wiki, if you wanted JSON formatted data, you had to append a &format=json to the end of the query, for example:
+In the old OSRS Wiki, if you wanted JSON formatted data, you had to append a &format=json

 It is really up to you what data format you wish to use, but I would recommend using JSON as it is widely supported by many programming languages and very easy to parse.
 It is also very easily read by humans compared to some of the other data formats.